Home » How to Thank Your Holiday Campaign Donors

 When you’re planning your online event, make sure to take specific event needs into account.
 Will you want to host fun games or breakout rooms for your attendees?
 If so, you may decide you need to hire an online platform to host the event.
 If your holiday event has an app component to it, for example, inform your guests about any digital services they need to download ahead of time, so that the night can run smoothly for your digital attendees.

 Photographs can help illustrate your organization’s success stories and provide updates.
 The strength of visual storytelling lies in the ability to quickly create a strong emotional connection between your cause and your donors–this works when thanking contributors and showing their impact as well!
 Mobile-phone photos are fine, but professional-quality photos are even better if you’re going to include the photos in print materials.

 A video is a creative and engaging medium for showing appreciation to your holiday campaign donors and volunteers.
 Keep the video below 2 minutes for maximum engagement.

 You don’t need the most cutting-edge technology or artistic inclination to create a successful video message.
-Even footage shot on your phone can be a great way to share your gratitude.
+Even footage shot on your phone can be a great way to share your gratitude!

 Pick up the phone!
 A great way to cultivate both trust and a positive impression of your organization is to give donors a call and genuinely thank them for everything they’ve done to support your cause.
 To stay on top of this, assign someone on staff to make these calls at least twice a month.
 Reaching out to donors individually is an important part of building relationships with them.

-It is essential to thank your donors after your holiday campaign (and throughout the year!).
+It is essential to thank your contributors after your holiday campaign (and throughout the year!).
 Adopting one or more of these strategies can boost donor engagement and retention while promoting a positive impression of your organization.
 Donors want to know that you appreciate their contributions.
-When you consider that fundraising boils down to two sources—new and existing donors—it’s clear any nonprofits needs effective ways to keep their donors coming back year after year.
+When you consider that fundraising boils down to two sources—new and existing donors—it’s clear any nonprofit needs effective ways to keep their donors coming back year after year.